Last Updated on April 6, 2023

-Adding in another $10-20 to account for treats, and Fido’s food budget comes in at just under $80 per month, or $960 per year.
+Adding in another $10 to $20 to account for treats and Fido’s food budget comes in at just under $80 per month or $960 per year.

 Helpful hint: Opt for foods with fewer preservatives, and look for Association of American Feed Control Officials (AAFCO) labels on your pup’s food.

 While the organization doesn’t regulate the pet food industry or perform any sort of quality control, they do set nutritional standards for dog food.

 Brands with the AAFCO seal of approval are more likely to give Fido a well-balanced diet.

 Expense #3: Pet Supplies

 Pre-puppy shopping sprees are among the many joys of pet parenthood.
 They’re also among the most expensive.

 For new dog owners or first-time large breed owners, you’ll have to stock up on supplies before you bring your Golden home.
 Must-haves include:

 - Collars, harnesses, and leashes: $10 to $30+

 - Dog tags: $5 to $10